frappe/frappe_io/frappe_io/www/docs/user/en/guides/integration/google_contacts.md

 <!-- base_template: frappe_io/www/frappe/frappe_base.html --><!-- add-breadcrumbs -->
 # Google Contacts Integration

-Frappe provides an integration with Google Contacts in order for all users to synchronize their Contacts.
+Frappe provides an integration with Google Contacts so that all users can synchronize their Contacts with Frappe Framework.

 ## Setup